 - Customization and implementation of an online public health core competency and training needs assessment for public health organizations.

-The consortium consists of a Central Office at the University of Arizona's Mel and Enid Zuckerman College of Public Health, and ten Community-Based Training Partners and Technical Assistance Partners, including:
+The consortium consists of a Central Office at the University of Arizona's Mel and Enid Zuckerman College of Public Health, and six Community-Based Training Partners, including:

 - California Statewide AHEC Program at UCSF, Fresno;